container based virtualization

 Introducing Fabric Extenders

-If you want to add even more redundancy with vPC, use it with a Fabric Extender.
+If you want to add even more redundancy to vPC, use it with a fabric extender.
 Fabric Extenders act as a remote line card to a parent switch and can be used with vPC in three forms.
 The first is known as host vPC and is a vPC southbound from the FEX to the server; the second is a vPC northbound from the FEX to the parent switch, sometimes called a Fabric vPC; and the third is both a southbound and northbound vPC from the FEX which is known as Enhanced vPC.

 Data Center Topology types